rhadp/automotive-image-builder/README.md

 * `--distro`: There are a set of distribution definitions that can be used.
 These define which package repositories to use.
-The default is "autosd10-sig", but the full list can be obtained with `automotive-image-builder list-dist`.
+The default is "autosd10-sig", but the full list can be obtained with `aib list-dist`.
 It is also possible to extend the list of distributions with your custom ones by placing them in a directory called "/some/dir/distro" and passing `--include /some/dir` on the command line.